The Catenians Pilgrimage to Fatima

 This morning we drive a short distance south from Fatima to Santarem, one of the oldest cities in the world, and home to one of the oldest Eucharistic miracles in the world, dating back to the 13th century.
 In 1997, the Shrine celebrated the 750th anniversary of the first date associated with the Eucharistic miracle.
 This holy miracle remains the second most famous after that of Lanciano in Italy.
 The church of St Stephen where the miracle occurred was subsequently renamed the Church of the Holy Miracle, after church authorities had exhaustively investigated it and approved the miracle.
 We hope to celebrate Mass at the Church.
 After which there will be the opportunity to visit the new museum located at the rear of the altar.
 We then drive to the estate of Quinta da Lagoalva, not far from the Douro river, to enjoy two hours of three wine tastings with olive oil, cheese, chourico and bread.
 There will also be the chance to purchase fine Portuguese wines, from their vast collection.
 Return to Fatima for dinner.

 After breakfast we drive to the 14th century monastery of Batalha dedicated to Our Lady, with its famous ornate cloisters (and English connections).
-We continue to the picturesque fishing village of Nazaré, first visiting the shrine of Our Lady of Nazareth, where Mass will be celebrated and afterwards having a fish lunch here (included today).
+We continue to the picturesque fishing village of Nazaré, first visiting the shrine of Our Lady of Nazareth, where Mass will be celebrated and lunch will be at choice.
 We return to Fatima via the famous Abbey of St Mary in Alcobaca, one of the most beautiful religious buildings in Portugal.
 Dinner will be in our hotel.

 Tomar has been a Catholic town since the taking back of this part of Portugal from the Moors in the 12th century.
 At first it was under the command of The Knights Templar, who constructed the awesome castle and convent of the order of Christ, which became the Templar headquarters.
 In 1314, when the Templars were being suppressed by the Papacy, a new order, the Knights of Christ was established.
 The Convento de Christo is one of the most magnificent buildings in Portugal and we will have a guided visit spending some time here before continuing to the Church of St John the Baptist and the Chapel of our Lady of The Conception.
 The rest of the day will be at leisure.
 Mass will be celebrated at one of the churches in Tomar.
 Return to Fatima in the late afternoon.